Best time to visit7:00 AM - 9:00 AM

 Chances of Tiger sightings are higher in Zone 2, 3, 4 & 5.There are two safaris a day and you could choose either.The hotter it gets, the more the sightings so the best time to go is in summer.A few hotels do manage to book you on a Gypsy safari but at exorbitant prices.
 Be ready to shell out anything from INR 15,000 to INR 50,000

-It's the first L–O–N–G weekend of the new year and how you spend it will set the tone for the rest of your year.
-Don't jinx this year of travel because of your laziness and head straight to Nahargarh Palace for the Ranthambore Festival.
+It's the first festival of the new year, so don't jinx this year of travel because of your laziness and head straight to Nahargarh Palace for the Ranthambore Festival.